MOST RECENT UPDATE: DECEMBER 2018

 A 1994 split from Workers Power, itself a distant descendant of the original New Zealand wing of the Spartacist League, CWG are a small outfit in Auckland who until 2010 represented the International Trotskyist Faction in New Zealand.
 Active in protests and unions, the main activity of the group is writing for their regular publication Class War and on their blog Redrave.
 Internationally they align themselves with CWG (USA) and Revolutionary Workers’ Group (Zimbabwe).

-Fightback have also been one of the driving forces behind the Migrant & Refugee Rights Campaign (MARRC) throughout most of 2017, supporting the candidacy of Gayaal Iddamalgoda in Wellington Central.
+Fightback were one of the driving forces behind the Migrant & Refugee Rights Campaign (MARRC) throughout most of 2017, supporting the candidacy of Gayaal Iddamalgoda in Wellington Central.
 For this effort they were rewarded with 161 votes, the largest of the minor players and hilariously well ahead of the ACT candidate.
 Asides this, Fightback’s main distinguishing feature among the local radical left is the ‘conservative leftism’ thesis developed by member (and veteran of Socialist Worker away back when) Daphne Lawless.
 It hasn’t exactly been a popular thesis, but can’t be faulted for a growing number of pieces detailing and refining the idea.

 The Freedom Shop